 Read more about how to protect your IoT devices from malware attacks.

 The complexity of IoT systems also makes it challenging to assess the repercussions of a vulnerability or the extent of a breach in order to manage its impact.
-Challenges include identifying which devices were affected, what data or services were accessed or compromised and which users were impacted, and then taking actions to resolve the situation.
+Challenges include identifying which devices were affected, what data or services were accessed or compromised and which users were impacted, and then taking immediate actions to resolve the situation.

 A longer-term IoT security challenge is to apply security intelligence not only for detecting and mitigating issues as they occur, but also to predict and proactively protect against potential security threats.
 Threat modeling is one approach used to predict security issues.
 Other approaches include applying monitoring and analytics tools to correlate events and visualize unfolding threats in real-time, as well as applying AI to adaptively adjust security strategies applied based on the effectiveness of previous actions.
 The essence is to minimize human intervention and offload as much work as possible to algorithms since continuous manual examination is almost impossible.

 Adopting a multi-layered security-by-design approach to IoT development is essential for securely managing devices, data, and mobile and cloud-based IoT apps and services, as well as dealing with threats or issues as they arise.
 Repercussions of neglecting security in IoT systems can lead to system failures, loss of capital, and even damage.

 Incorporating security by default – where security features are configured at their most secure settings at all times, including before, during, and after development enables you to maintain data privacy and integrity, while delivering highly available IoT data, apps, and services.